nathancrjackson/shift-lang/docs/5_deepdive_goruntime.md

-# Go Developer Deep Dive: Integrating & Building Shift
+# Go Developer Deep Dive

+_Integrating & Building Shift_

 This document provides technical instructions for developers looking to integrate the Shift scripting engine into Go host applications, customise the runtime, move data between the host and interpreter, and build/test the codebase.